guptask/microglia_project_cchmc/README.md

 ##Build and run microglia segmentation package

-+Inside the project root directory, type **make** to build the project.
++ Inside the project root directory, type **make** to build the project.
 A binary called **segment** will be created.

-+Command to run the software:
++ Command to run the software:
 **./segment <image directory path with / at end>**

-+Image directory path should have a **tiff** directory which contains the tiff image directories for each czi image.
++ Image directory path should have a **tiff** directory which contains the tiff image directories for each czi image.

-+**image_list.dat** has to be created inside the image directory path.
-This tracks the different czi images that are being processed.
++ **image_list.dat** has to be created inside the image directory path.
+This tracks the different czi images that are being processed and allows selective processing of one or more images.

 ##Result